DR JANET PILKINGTON

 - DBS criminal record clearance

-We also have clinic locations throughout the North, so there is usually one not too far from you.
+We have clinic locations throughout the North, so there is usually one not too far from you.

 As a result, we can usually offer an appointment quickly and at a time and place convenient for you.
 But, above all, tailored to your needs.